 The athletic program gives full-time students an opportunity to participate in competitive intercollegiate sports.
-As a member of the Northwest Athletic Association of Community Colleges (NWAACC), the college sponsors teams in women's volleyball, men's and women's basketball, men's baseball, and women's softball (fast pitch).
+As a member of the Northwest Athletic Association (NWA), the college sponsors teams in women's volleyball, men's and women's basketball, men's baseball, and women's softball (fast pitch).